reddit/baseplate.py/docs/api/baseplate/observers/tagged_statsd.rst

 :py:meth:`~baseplate.Baseplate.configure_observers` during application startup and then add the following to your configuration file to enable and configure the StatsD tagged metrics observer.

-Do not include a metrics.namespace parameter in the configuration file, as it incompatible with the service.

 .. code-block:: ini